jingyun20/Lense/README.md

 library(Seurat)

 # ⚙️ Prepare a Seurat object (must be pre-filtered)
-# Example: after QC and cell filtering

 # 🚀 Run the Lense pipeline:
-# This will generate UMAP plots under all preprocessing pipelines,
+# This will generate UMAP plots under all preprocessing pipelines (24),
 # compare them pairwise using GPT-4o,
 # and automatically select the optimal preprocessing pipeline.